COMMON QUESTIONS

 I don't integrate with Hint's API.
 Hint API access requires partnership approval that takes weeks to secure, and deep integration adds complexity that doesn't fit my 3–8 week build timelines.
 What I do instead: build your site with a clean HTTPS link from "Become a Member" buttons to your existing Hint enrollment URL (memberships.hint.com/your-practice/join).
 Same outcome for the patient, zero integration delay.
 Works for Atlas, Elation, Jane, Spruce, Cerbo, Practice Fusion, and every other major DPC EHR.

-No. Patient portals handle PHI and require HIPAA-compliant infrastructure, authentication, audit logging, and ongoing compliance maintenance.
+No. Patient portals handle PHI and require HIPAA-compliant systems, authentication, audit logging, and ongoing compliance maintenance.
 Your EHR already does this.
-I don't build parallel patient portal infrastructure.
+I don't build parallel patient portal systems.
 If you need enhanced portal functionality, that's a conversation with your EHR vendor, not me.

-Email content that references a specific patient's clinical information is Protected Health Information.
-Hexidus doesn't send that — Resend (my email service) doesn't sign BAAs, and building PHI-handling email infrastructure isn't part of the scope.
-For appointment reminders with clinical content, use your EHR's built-in reminder system (most modern practice EHRs have this) or a HIPAA-compliant service like Paubox.
+Email content that references a specific patient's care information is Protected Health Information.
+Hexidus doesn't send that — Resend (my email service) doesn't sign BAAs, and building PHI-handling email systems isn't part of the scope.
+For appointment reminders with care details, use your EHR's built-in reminder system (most modern practice EHRs have this) or a HIPAA-compliant service like Paubox.
 My welcome emails are practice-level only: hours, services, membership info, newsletter updates.

 California and New York have enacted state-level AI regulations that create unclear compliance obligations for small studios using AI in client-facing applications.
 Rather than hire a lawyer to interpret ambiguous requirements for every build, I've opted out of both markets for 2026.
 If the regulatory picture clarifies in 2027, this may change.
 Until then, CA and NY practices need a specialist comfortable with state AI compliance — I'll refer if asked.